Daniel Ingram (author): Contents

 The book is divided into six parts.
 Part I is about the fundamentals of practice, part II is about common pitfalls, part III is about the jhanas, part IV is about insight practice (as opposed to shamatha) part V is about enlightenment, and part VI is about his personal story.

 In the book, Ingram describes first beginning meditation practice after attaining an Arising and Passing Away (A&P) experience at a concert, without any meditation.
-Shortly after this, he went on his first nine-day retreat in Massachusetts, at the urging of his friend Kenneth Folk, in August 1994.
+Shortly after this, he went on his first nine-day Insight Meditation Society retreat, at the urging of his friend Kenneth Folk, in August 1994.

 India

 In the chapter "Thank U, India", he describes going on his second meditation retreat in Bodh Gaya, Bihar in January 1995.
 It was a seventeen-day intensive course at a Thai monastery, with other experienced Western meditators such as Christopher Titmuss.
 This is where he first attained stream entry.

 As he was considering going to medical school at the time, the retreat also involved volunteering at a local health clinic for the impoverished.
 After a month in Bihar, he visited the neighborhood of Kalighat in Kolkata, West Bengal to continue doing public health work.
 He stayed there for the next 5 months at an outdoor street clinic in the northern slums of Kolkata.